piratebomber/cirkel.io/README.rst

 License
 =======

-This project is licensed under the MIT License - see the `LICENSE <LICENSE>`_ file for details.
+This project is licensed under the MIT License.
+See the `LICENSE <LICENSE>`_ file for details.

 Support
 =======